 - 8. The end of the month following the date you enter active military duty for more than 31 days.
 Upon completion of active military duty, your coverage will be reinstated if you notify Medica within 90 days after removal from active military duty. - 9.
 When the subscriber is enrolled under this Policy and the Schedule of Payments, coverage for dependents will end the date the subscriber's coverage ends. - 10.
 The date of the death of the member.
 When the subscriber is enrolled under this Policy and the Schedule of Payments and in the event of the subscriber's death, coverage for the subscriber's dependents will terminate the end of the month in which the subscriber's death occurred. - 11.
 For a spouse, the end of the month following the date of divorce. - 12.
 For a dependent child, the end of the month in which the child is no longer eligible as a dependent as specified in this Policy. - 13.
+For a dependent grandchild, the date the grandchild's parent turns age 18. - 14.
 The date specified by Medica in written notice to you that coverage ended due to fraud or intentional misrepresentation of a material fact.
 If coverage ends due to fraud or intentional misrepresentation of a material fact, coverage will be retroactively terminated at Medica's discretion to the original date of coverage or the date on which the fraudulent act took place.
-Fraud and intentional misrepresentation of a material fact include but are not limited to: - a.
+After two years, coverage can only be retroactively terminated for fraud.
+Fraud includes but is not limited to: - a.
 Knowingly providing Medica with false material information such as information related to your eligibility or another person's eligibility or status as a dependent; or - b.
 Permitting the use of your member identification card by any unauthorized person; or - c.
 Using another person's member identification card; or - d.
 Submitting fraudulent claims; or - e.
-Engaging in any fraudulent activity related to your eligibility for coverage under this Policy or your Schedule of Payments. - 14.
-If you are enrolled in a Catastrophic Plan, the end of the policy year in which the subscriber covered under the plan is more than 30 years of age, or your hardship exemption issued by the Exchange expires. - 15.
-For coverage purchased through the Exchange, on the date established by the Exchange when the Exchange makes a determination that you are no longer eligible for coverage under this Policy. - 16.
-For coverage purchased through the Exchange, on the date your plan is no longer certified or offered through the Exchange. - 17.
+Engaging in any fraudulent activity related to your eligibility for coverage under this Policy or your Schedule of Payments. - 15.
+If you are enrolled in a Catastrophic Plan, the end of the policy year in which the subscriber covered under the plan is more than 30 years of age, or your hardship exemption issued by the Exchange expires. - 16.
+For coverage purchased through the Exchange, on the date established by the Exchange when the Exchange makes a determination that you are no longer eligible for coverage under this Policy. - 17.
+For coverage purchased through the Exchange, on the date your plan is no longer certified or offered through the Exchange. - 18.
 The date immediately preceding the effective date of new coverage selected by a member during an applicable open or special enrollment period.